Admin glossary

 System CA

-System CA means trust comes from the default OS/browser/JVM/Python truststores on the machines involved, such as the system’s installed root CA certificates.
+System CA means trust comes from the default OS/browser/JVM/Python truststores on the TLS client machine, such as the system’s installed root CA certificates.

 Practically:

-• If your certificates are issued by a private/corporate CA, that CA must be installed into the relevant system/JVM truststores on clients and/or servers.
+- If your certificates are issued by a private/corporate CA, that CA must be installed into the relevant system/JVM/browser truststores on client and/or server machines.

 Customer CA